Troubleshooting PaperCut Integrated Scanning

 Before diving into troubleshooting it helps to take a moment to understand how the process works and the different stages of a scan job.

 - The user logs onto a “device” (any PaperCut Integrated Scanning-capable hardware) and then scans a document.
 Then the device uploads the scan to the PaperCut MF server.

 - (Optional) If certain features are selected such as “Make PDF searchable”, the document will get routed through the Document Processing Service.
-By default this service runs in the cloud, but there is locally-hosted option as well.
+By default, this service runs in the cloud, but there is a locally-hosted option as well.
 There the job will be processed and returned to the PaperCut MF server.

 - Then the scan job is routed to the destination configured in the scan action.
-This could be a file share, an email mailbox, or user’s Cloud Storage such as Dropbox or OneDrive.
+This could be a file share, an email mailbox, or a user’s Cloud Storage such as Dropbox or OneDrive.

-When there is a problem sending the scan job to it’s destination, then an error will often be recorded in the PaperCut MF server’s Application Log and usually will start with “Delivering scan images for scan job…” as you can see in the screenshot below.
+When there is a problem sending the scan job to its destination, then an error will often be recorded in the PaperCut MF server’s Application Log and usually will start with “Delivering scan images for scan job…” as you can see in the screenshot below.

 Failed to save file for scan job: D:\Program Files\PaperCut MF\server\data\scan\jobs\jbinks\41074\e120028a-811e-4fd4-a4ab-0f9078eae57d, free space in the partition: 57404850176 bytes, exception: Scan job Id: e120028a-811e-4fd4-a4ab-0f9078eae57d size: 29368240 bytes, allowed: 20971520 bytes